TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/6. Spike Module/Spike Detection and Sorting/Functions/README.txt

 % Inputs:
 % 1 app: Spike Detection and Sorting window app object
 % 2.
 Sorter: string, name of the sorter for which results should be loaded,
-% either "Mountainsort 5" OR "SpykingCircus 2" or "Kilosort 4" OR "WaveClus 3"
+% either "Mountainsort 5" OR "SpyKING CIRCUS 2" or "Kilosort 4" OR "WaveClus 3"
 % 3.
 Path: string , Recording path with SpikeInterface or Kilosort folders

 % Author: Tony de Schultz